pytorch/xla/benchmarks/README.md

 # Prevent energy saving features to kick in.
 sudo cpupower frequency-set --governor performance

-# Lock GPU clocks to lower frequency to reduce the chance of extra throttling.
+# Lock GPU clocks to lower frequency to reduce the chance of thermal throttling.
 Choose
 # FREQ based on your GPU info.
-For example A100 operates on 765MHz (up to 1410 MHz),
+To find out clock frequency on your device run:
+# `nvidia-smi -q -d CLOCK`, and look for Graphics/SM in Max Clocks section.
-# with memory operating on 1215MHz.
-Setting the clock a couple hundrend MHz below
+# Setting the clock a couple hundrend MHz below, or ~80% of max
-# will most likely prevent thermal effects.
+# will most likely prevent thermal throttling effects.
 FREQ=...
 nvidia-smi --lock-gpu-clocks=$FREQ,$FREQ